Decarbonized Society

 Scope3

-- While the Obayashi Group is building a steady track record in environmentally friendly construction, including ZEB, the Group does not have full control over the volume of orders received for design and build projects or the environmental performance of buildings, so emissions tend to increase in fiscal years with a large number of completed projects.
+• While we are building a steady track record in environmentally friendly construction, including ZEB, as a result, at least 50% of design and build projects were ZEB in FY2024.
+On the other hand, the volume of orders received for design and build projects and the environmental performance of buildings cannot be fully controlled, hence emissions may increase in fiscal years with many project completions.

 Future Emissions Reduction Policy